azatris/azatris.github.io/_drafts/levels.md

 title: Kegan's Levels (or Constructive Developmental Theory)
 ---

+## Introduction

 As soon as I stumbled on people talking about Kegan's levels, it captured my curiosity: _"finally, a coherent theory of self-development!"_.
 My hopes were of course immediately towards actually being able to _use it_.

 The core idea is that there are 5 developmental levels (or _orders_) where all people are categorized into.
 The levels are discrete and distinct, but people aren't strictly pigeonholed into these categories, as transitioning from one level to another is a process.

 Each level is defined by the extent of the ability of one to regard _aspects of one's life_ as an **object**, rather than be purely **subjected to** it (being unable to reflect on them).

-These _aspects of one's life_ is described by Berger [1] as _aspects of meaning constructing_ and even though it annoys me the label it so vaguely, I could not come up with a better category where all these fit in:
+These _aspects of one's life_ is described by Berger [1] as _aspects of meaning constructing_ and even though it annoys me the label it so vaguely, I could not come up with a better category where all these _aspects_ fit in:

 * reflexes (1st level)
 * impulses, perceptions (2nd)